bartoszgolek/NFlags/README.md

 ### Win dialect

-Win dialect, follows MS Windows standards for definig console app arguments:
+Win dialect, follows MS Windows standards for defining console app arguments:

-- Flags and flags abreviations are prefixed by '/'
+- Flags and flags abbreviations are prefixed by '/'
-- Options and options abreviations are prefixed by '/'
+- Options and options abbreviations are prefixed by '/'
 - Value follow option after '='

 ### Gnu dialect

-Gnu dialect, follows Gnu Linux standards for definig console app arguments:
+Gnu dialect, follows Gnu Linux standards for defining console app arguments:

 - Flags are prefixed by '--'
-- Flags abreviations are prefixed by '-'
+- Flags abbreviations are prefixed by '-'
 - Options are prefixed by '--'
-- Options abreviations are prefixed by '-'
+- Options abbreviations are prefixed by '-'
 - Value follow option as next argument after option

 ## Help

-Help generation is suported "out of box" and it follows dialect rules.
+Help generation is supported "out of box" and it follows dialect rules.
 To print help use:
 ```c#
 Console.WriteLine(NFlags.Configure(configurator => {}).PrintHelp());